Moral Injury new

 Moral Injury is a very real cause of psychological distress often characterised by feelings of grief, shame, guilt, disgust, contempt, anger and a sense of betrayal, which can lead to depression, substance misuse, even suicide.

-Originally identified in veterans and others affected by war, moral injury occurs in response to having had to act in a way, or having witnessed behaviours, which go against an individual’s values and moral beliefs.
+Originally identified in veterans and others affected by war, moral injury can affect anyone in high-intensity, emotionally impactful settings, and occurs in response to having had to act in a way, or having witnessed behaviours, which go against an individual’s values and moral beliefs.
 Left unresolved it can lead to a cycle of negative behaviours and decisions.
-Successfully addressing these feelings can prevent further harm, including to those around them, and lead to improved mental health so that they can lead fulfilling lives and maintain healthy relationships once more.
+Successfully addressing these feelings can prevent further harm – including to those around them – and lead to improved mental health so that they can lead fulfilling lives and maintain healthy relationships once more.

-If your work involves supporting distressed individuals, it’s important to have a clear understanding of moral injury and how to identify it, and to keep yourself up-to-date with the latest research and understandings about how best to help.
+If your work involves supporting distressed individuals, it’s important to have a clear understanding of moral injury and how to identify it.
+This course will keep you up-to-date with the latest research and understandings about how best to help.

 What you will learn

 - What is moral injury?
-This clear explanation will clarify things for you
+A clear explanation that clarifies a term many find vague

-- How to effectively work with these within the human givens framework of understanding
+- How to effectively work with these within a human givens framework

 - The three key causes of moral injury